J-BarrettPY/EthicalHackingNotes/readme.md

 Communication is also important when you embark on an engagement, regardless of whether you are working on contract or are a full-time employee.

-Disclosure:
-Rain Forest Puppy polciy - working closely with vendors to ensure they have a proper fix before going public (summorization)

 # Overview of Ethical Hacking

 Fun fact: Mirai botnet, which infected smaller, special-purpose devices running an embedded implementation of Linux, is believed to consist of well over 100k bots with the possibility being more than one million.